RickyYuan666/Educationmain/README.md

-# An Analysis of Gender and Economic Decision-Making: Income Disparities and Career Choices
+# Comprehensive Analysis of Educational and Demographic Factors: Insights into Inequality and Opportunity

 ## Overview